Loading ...

 Establish a Sense of Belonging

 It’s important to recreate that sense of community across your workforce.
-This will help give furloughed employees the confidence and motivation to get stuck in their jobs and catch up with their peers again.
-In today’s ever-evolving economy, companies must create a sense of shared purpose within different teams and across the whole organisation.
-Your team is likely to be misaligned upon their return due to individual differences that might have manifested in furlough.
-And the first thing you need to do is to give them new, shared experiences.
+This will help give furloughed employees the confidence and motivation to engage in their jobs and reconnect with their peers.
+In today’s ever-evolving economy, companies must foster a sense of shared purpose within different teams and throughout the entire organisation.
+Your team is likely to be misaligned upon their return due to individual differences that may have emerged during furlough.
+The first thing you need to do is provide them with new, shared experiences.

-Even small gestures can make a big difference when it comes to welcoming employees back to work.
-For instance, you could create ‘welcome’ packs that include items such as masks and hand sanitiser, or even a gift card in support of a local business.
-Depending on the regulations in your area, try and arrange a little staff outing to either a restaurant or just a park.
-In other words, remind your team of the connection they’ve shared in order to rekindle it.
-Best teams don’t just work together - they achieve alignment and collaboration through also playing together.
+Even small gestures can make a big difference in welcoming employees back to work.
+For instance, you could create ‘welcome’ packs that include items like masks and hand sanitiser, or even a gift card to support a local business.
+Depending on the regulations in your area, consider arranging a small staff outing to either a restaurant or a park.
+In other words, remind your team of the connection they’ve shared to rekindle it.
+The best teams don’t just work together; they achieve alignment and collaboration by also playing together.

 Routine and Flexibility

-Totaljobs found that almost six in ten (59%) people are looking forward to getting back to the office as they want to restore some structure in their lives.
-But 32% remain concerned over their safety during the commute.
-This hints that while the employees are itching to go back to their routine, they also expect their workplace to offer flexibility.
-Prior to the pandemic, remote working or flexible hours were a rare work perk, whereas later they became a necessity.
-If we listen to the numbers, it’s evident the ruling demand is to find the middle ground between the pre and post-covid working style.
+Totaljobs found that almost six in ten (59%) people look forward to returning to the office, as they want to restore some structure in their lives.
+However, 32% remain concerned about their safety during the commute.
+This suggests that while employees are eager to return to their routines, they also expect flexibility from their workplace.
+Before the pandemic, remote working or flexible hours were rare perks; later, they became necessities.
+Listening to the numbers, it’s evident that the dominant demand is to find a middle ground between pre- and post-COVID working styles.

 Getting the Balance Right

 One option for introducing a smooth transition is to allow flexible hours.
-This means staff can start and/or finish outside of the typical rush time, therefore allowing them to feel safer when travelling.
-This can help them to feel more in control while still reaping the benefits of a work routine.
-Also, if jobs can be done remotely, you should definitely offer this for the time being, especially with the government urging people who can work at home to do so.
+This means staff can start or finish outside of the typical rush hour, which makes them feel safer when travelling.
+This helps them feel more in control while still reaping the benefits of a work routine.
+Additionally, if jobs can be done remotely, you should definitely offer this for the time being, especially with the government urging people who can work from home to do so.

-Additionally, a good idea would be to introduce a hybrid office approach.
-This way your employees would only need to come into the office a few times a week, allowing them to manage their time better and potentially improving their productivity.
+Additionally, adopting a hybrid office approach would be beneficial.
+This way, your employees would only need to come into the office a few times a week, allowing them to better manage their time and potentially enhance their productivity.
 If you’re implementing flexible working practices, you need Timesheet Portal.
-Our unique software includes a time tracking module that lets you easily and accurately monitor employee working hours.
-Available in days or hours, in a combination of units or rate types, such as overtime.
+Our unique software includes a time-tracking module that lets you easily and accurately monitor employee working hours.
+It is available in days or hours, in a combination of units or rate types, such as overtime.

 Summary

-The key challenge of greeting the staff back when furlough ends is defining what changes have occurred in their absence.
-And how to bring them up to speed.
-Ultimately, you will need to onboard your employees once again, therefore it’s best you tailor the process and follow-up initiatives ahead of time.
-Whether it’s informing them on new in-office safety regulations or enrolling them on a training program for the newly acquired software, you need to build a smooth, end-to-end reintegration program.
+The key challenge of greeting the staff back when furlough ends is defining what changes have occurred in their absence and how to bring them up to speed.
+Ultimately, you will need to onboard your employees once again; therefore, it’s best to tailor the process and follow-up initiatives ahead of time.
+Whether it’s informing them about new in-office safety regulations or enrolling them in a training program for the newly acquired software, you need to create a seamless, end-to-end reintegration program.

-Additionally, you’ll need to invest time and effort in rebuilding the relationships across the team.
-Since we are not likely to go back to the office full-time, this may pose an issue.
-Address it by investing in collaboration tools and hosting some team-building events (even if only remotely).
-The key to supporting returning furloughed staff is being there for them and encouraging as much communication as possible: with you and among team members themselves.
+Additionally, you’ll need to invest time and effort in rebuilding relationships across the team.
+Since we are unlikely to return to the office full-time, this may pose an issue.
+Address it by investing in collaboration tools and hosting team-building events, even if only remotely.
+The key to supporting returning furloughed staff is being there for them and encouraging as much communication as possible, both with you and among team members themselves.

-Are you ready to greet your staff back?
-Ask us for support.
+Are you ready to welcome your staff back?
+Request our support.

 Free trial